Alessandro-Dodon/pyvar/examples/README.md

 ### `pyvar_example_usage.ipynb`

 This is the main tutorial notebook.
-It:

-- Walks through most of the core functionality in the package
+It serves as a real-life walkthrough for new users and includes:

-- Explains the logic behind each method with theory refreshers
+- A tour of the core functionality in the package
-- Provides visualizations
+- Explanations of the logic behind each method, with theory refreshers
-- Starts with single-asset risk models and ends with full portfolio analysis
+- Visualizations to support interpretation
-- Demonstrates two simple portfolio strategies with end-to-end risk evaluation
+- A progression from single-asset risk models to full portfolio analysis

-It’s designed as a real-life walkthrough for new users.
+- Two simple portfolio strategies, with end-to-end risk evaluation

 ---